 So what’s the history of this place?
-Well, Moldova has been conquered for thousands of years by different tribes and empires and this settlement actually contains some of the archeological remains of those times.
+Well, Moldova has been conquered for thousands of years by different tribes and empires and this settlement actually contains a lot of the remains of those times.
 Between the XIII – XIVth century this area was under the control of tatar-mongols during the Golden Hoard period which renamed the city as Shehr al-Jadid.
 The original settlement was destroyed and rebuilt in oriental style, having a mosque and public baths.
-Until to this day you can see only the bath remains in Old Orhei, becaue they have burned everything else down when they left the region.
+Until to this day you can see the bath remains in Old Orhei.

 After a while moldovans have gained power and kicked out the Golden Hoard, but later on the tatars came back to reconquer the area.
 Moldovans have managed to strengthen it with a fortress, plenty of churches, houses and defense structures which helped them stand their ground and become one of the most important defense spots in the country.
 Defeated, the tatars never came back to reclaim this land.